Economic Shocks, Opportunity Costs, and the Supply of Politicians: Institutional and Theoretical Background

-Working as a local councilor can be financially rewarding.
-The wages of councilors are substantial on average -- amounting to about 2.5 times the average wage in their municipalities.
-Councilor wages also vary strongly by municipality size -- being capped at 20\% of state deputies' wages in municipalities with less than 10,000 inhabitants and at 75\% in municipalities with more than 500,000 inhabitants.
+As in many other contexts, serving as a local councilor in Brazil can be financially rewarding.\footnote{According to PoliticalSalaries.com, a not-for-profit open data project, being a legislator is financially attractive in many countries, as measured by legislator salaries as a percentage of GDP per capita.
+In Brazil, legislators earn salaries equivalent to 444\% of GDP per capita, a ratio similar to other upper-middle-income countries, such as Colombia (490\%) and South Africa (443\%).} The wages of councilors are substantial on average -- amounting to about 2.5 times the average wage in their municipalities.
+Councilor wages vary strongly by municipality size -- being capped at 20\% of state deputies' wages in municipalities with less than 10,000 inhabitants and at 75\% in municipalities with more than 500,000 inhabitants.
 Importantly, serving as a councilor is not a full-time activity and allows legislators to retain their private-sector jobs after being elected.
 On average, legislators need to be present in the council only four days per month \citep{Ferraz2011}.
 Besides the salaries received by elected councilors, patronage channels can also generate returns for candidates who are not elected. \cite{colonnelli2020} find that non-elected councilor candidates are about 15 percentage points more likely to be employed in the public sector and receive 40\% higher earnings in the formal economy if their supported party comes into power.

 To become a candidate for local council, individuals must be affiliated with a political party one year prior to the election.\footnote{Additionally, candidates must be Brazilian citizens, aged at least 18 years old, have residency in the municipality where they are running for office for at least one year, possess full political rights, and possess a certificate of completion of military service (for men).} Each political party (coalition) nominates up to 1.5 (2) times the total number of available seats in the local council.
 Political parties are required to meet a gender quota, with at most 70\% of candidates being of the same gender.
 The nomination of political candidates occurs at the parties' municipal conventions which take place between July and August of each electoral year.
 Due to the large number of available seats and parties' incentives to fill as many candidacies as possible, running for local council is relatively common, even for individuals without prior political experience.\footnote{The number of seats the party wins depends on the total number of votes it receives, creating an incentive for parties to fill as many candidacies as possible.}